Princeton45/ec2-health-check/README.md

 # EC2 Health Check Monitor

 ## Overview
-I created a monitoring system that checks the status of EC2 instances using Python and AWS Boto3.
+I created a monitoring script with Python that checks the status of EC2 instances using Python and AWS Boto3.
 The infrastructure is managed through Terraform, ensuring consistent and reproducible deployments.

 ![diagram](https://github.com/Princeton45/ec2-health-check/blob/main/images/diagram.png)

-## Prerequisites
-- AWS Account
-- Python 3.x
-- Terraform
-- AWS CLI configured
-- Required Python packages (listed in requirements.txt)

 ## Infrastructure Setup
 I used Terraform to provision the following AWS resources: